 To Ice Or to Heat, That Is the Question!

-We get the question, “Should I use ice or heat for my shoulder pain?” all the time, and for good reason.
+We get the question, “Should I use ice or heat for my knee pain?” all the time, and for good reason.
 The RICE (rest, ice, compression, elevation) principle has been around for years and it’s just easy, right?

-At Modern Movement Clinic, we know that the evidence has shown that ice doesn’t help in the way what we previously thought.
+At the Modern Movement Clinic, we know that the evidence has shown that ice doesn’t help in the way we previously thought.
 In fact, the creator of the RICE method has publicly addressed his theory to say as much.
 We suggest using what feels best to you.

 For example, in Dr. Jesse’s personal experience with pains he’s had (yes, he’s human), he enjoys heat more so than cold because he PERSONALLY feels like it relaxes his body more.